Reloading your ammunition supply is an amazing way to save some cash and a great way to be more involved in this awesome gun hobby.

 This Quick-N-EZ Frankford Arsenal Tumbler kit can be used with the Frankford Arsenal walnut and corn cob media to remove all the fouling, lube and oxidation from brass very fast.

 This best brass vibrating tumbler comes with a huge capacity to hold up to 600 9mm or 350 .223 cases.

 Also, the kit includes accessories such as 4 oz.
 Frankford arsenal brass Brass polish, 3 lb Cleaning Media and a Plastic Bucket which makes cleaning and polishing very convenient for reloading.
 If you just want the tumbler and not the whole kit, you can check it out here.

 - Use the code "TAKE10" at the Frankford Arsenal website to get 10% off!

 M-1 Case Tumbler by Hornady is designed to clean and polish all your cases quickly and efficiently in one round.

 The powerful tumbler comes with a sealed ball-bearing motor and is pretty easy to use.
 It comes with a capacity to hold up to (400) .38 Special cases, (180) 30-06 cases, or other like-sized cases.

 It uses Hornady Tumbling Media along with the cyclonic and vibratory action to clean large quantities of dirty brass to a brilliant shine.

 Depending on the condition of the soiled cases and the degree of cleanliness you desire to get, you can set the running time.

-By using the included sifter you can then easily separate the polished brass from the media.
+Using the included sifter, you can easily separate the polished brass from the media.